Hitler at 50: Color Photos From a Despot’s Garish Birthday Bash

 Inside the satchel that held the compromising pictures, Jaeger had also placed a bottle of brandy and a small, ivory gambling toy — a spinning top for an old-fashioned game of chance known by, among other names, “put-and-take.”
 Happy with their find, the soldiers sat down to a session of put-and-take while sharing the bottle of brandy with Jaeger and the owner of the house where the photographer had been living.
 (Jaeger’s own apartment in Munich had been destroyed in Allied air raids.)
 The leather satchel, and whatever else was hidden away in it, was forgotten as the brandy dwindled and the game of put-and-take spun on.

 After the Americans left, a shaken Jaeger packed the color slides into metal jars and, over time, buried them in various locations on the outskirts of town.
-In the years following the war, Jaeger occasionally returned to his multiple caches, digging them up, drying them out, repacking and reburying them.
-He had hidden them systematically over an area of a square mile or so, with notes and a map to guide him back: “From the railroad switch, 263 ties west, then 15 meters north …”
+In the years following the war, Jaeger occasionally returned to his caches, digging them up, drying them out, repacking and reburying them.
+He had hidden them systematically over an area of a square mile or so, with notes and a map to guide him back: “From the railroad switch, 263 ties west, then 15 meters north. . . .”

-Jaeger finally retrieved the collection for good in 1955 — all 2,000 of the slides, amazingly, were still in excellent shape, despite having been buried deep in the ground for a full decade — and in 1965, after storing them in a Swiss bank for 10 years, he sold them all to LIFE.
+Jaeger finally retrieved the collection for good in the late 1950s — all 2,000 of the slides, amazingly, were still in good shape — and in 1965, after storing them in a Swiss bank for years, he sold the entire archive to Time Inc.

 Here, in grudging acknowledgment of the scope of Jaeger’s achievements as a photographer — acknowledgment, in other words, of the work of a man we admire so little — LIFE.com presents a series of color pictures from the over-the-top celebrations in Berlin marking Hitler’s 50th birthday (April 20, 1939), as well as some of the ludicrously gaudy gifts bestowed on the German leader by his Nazi peers and sycophants.

-Seen today, Jaeger’s photographs elicit an unsettling sense of both dismay and dread: dismay at the sheer scale of the tribal, nationalist madness that once, not so long ago, convulsed a country of millions; and dread at the horrors that, we know, such madness was soon to unleash.
+Seen today, Jaeger’s photographs elicit an unsettling sense of both dismay and dread: dismay at the sheer scale of the tribal, nationalist madness that, not so long ago, convulsed a “civilized” nation of millions; and dread at the horrors that, we know, such madness would soon unleash.

 — Ben Cosgrove is the Editor of LIFE.com